Losing Her Sanctuary

 Getting Closer to Recovery

-For Linda, progress is slow and steady.
-She figures she's at least another year away from seeing her new home completed.
-While others have rushed to complete their homes with standard materials, she's taking her time and using firebrick construction to help protect her home in the event of another fire.
+For Linda, progress is slow and steady, but she's getting closer every day.
+Just recently her USDA loan was approved.
+With the help of the Paradise Rehabilitation program she's just about ready to break ground on her new home.
+And while others have rushed to complete their homes with standard materials, she's taking her time and using firebrick construction to help protect her home in the event of another fire.

 She chronicles her experience on social media and finds purpose in her new normal.
 Her bio now reads: “Helping my town rebuild.
 Becoming an example how to rebuild a fire resistant homestead after the Camp Fire.
 Green building is the way for me.
 Contact me for ideas to rebuild your sanctuary once lost.”